joshbegley/nyt-latest/previous.md

 `Ohio State is favored by more than a touchdown against Notre Dame in the College Football Playoff National Championship Game.`\
 https://nytimes.com/athletic/6053790/2025/01/20/notre-dame-ohio-state-picks-odds-national-championship-game/

-**Olympic Medals From Paris Games Are Falling Apart.
-Who Is to Blame?**\
+**Paris Olympics Medals Are Tarnishing, Putting LVMH in the Spotlight**\
-`The medals were designed by a jewelry maker owned by the French luxury conglomerate LVMH, which has declined to comment on their deterioration.`\
+`The medals were designed by a jewelry maker owned by the French luxury conglomerate, which has declined to comment on their deterioration.`\
 https://nytimes.com/2025/01/20/business/medals-paris-olympics-lvmh.html

 **Scarred, but Still Standing**\